lavou/Cancer_Image_Segmentation_API/README.md

 # Cancer_Image_Segmentation_API

 Medical image segmentation on cell slides using FASTAPI.
+Pre-defined model architecture for image segmentation and pre-trained weights for accurate predictions.